 The minimum requirement for repeater type 2-O is defined for normal and extreme conditions in TS 38.106 [2], clause 7.2.2.

+6.2.2.2A Minimum requirement for NCR

+The minimum requirement applies per single-band RIB supporting transmission in the operating band.

+The minimum requirement for repeater type 2-O is defined for normal and extreme conditions in TS 38.106 [2], clause 7.2.3.